Skip to main content

 What happens next

-We’ll email you in March with the outcome of your request and what to do next.
-We’ll use the personal email address you provided when you submitted the EOI.
+We’ll email you in September with the outcome of your request and what to do next.
+We’ll use the personal email address you provide when you submit the EOI.

 • you’ll receive your digital graduation documents within 2-3 business days of conferral

-• we’ll email you to ask your preferred postal address and post your hardcopy documents 3-4 weeks after conferral.
+• we’ll email you to ask your preferred postal address and post your hardcopy documents 3-4 weeks after conferral, if you’re not attending a ceremony in December.

 Student Centre